SusanaLM/Injective-tensor-multiplication/README.md

 * **Overview**
   - Codes for the counterexample of the determinantal identity of the tensor geometric mean for both the resultant and Cayley's hyperdeterminant.

-  - Injective pseudo-SVD under a Johnson-Lindenstrauss-type embedding provides similar performance to the surjective SVD with a data-dependent matrix when the truncation $k$ is high.
+  - Injective pseudo-SVD under a Johnson-Lindenstrauss-type embedding provides a slighly better relative error in comparison to the surjective case.
+In terms of the compression ratio, the performance is similar to that of the surjective SVD with a data-dependent matrix when the truncation $k$ is high.